quintoandar/butterfree/GITFLOW.md

 git add another
 git commit -m "second commit"

-# rebase against staging to pull in any changes that have been made
+# rebase against master to pull in any changes that have been made
 # since you started your feature branch.
 git fetch
 git rebase origin/master